D4nYCS/debian-hyperland/README.md

-# Debian-titus
+# debian-roll
-Debian customizations from Chris Titus Tech
+Debian customizations from Dany

 ## Requirements
 _This install changes Debian to the SID (Dev) Branch_